kaanaksit/odak/docs/course/fundamentals.md

 </figure>

+Note that the source image shown above is generated with a generative model.
+As a side note, I strongly suggest you to have familiarity with several models for generating test images, audio or any other type of media.
+This way, you can remove your dependency to others in various means.

 ??? example end "Lab work: Convolve an image with a Gaussian kernel"
     Using Odak and Torch, blur an image using a Gaussian kernel.
     Also try compiling an animation like the one shown above using Matplotlib.
+    Use the below solution as a last resort, try compiling your code.
+    The code below is tested under Ubuntu operating system.

+    === ":octicons-file-code-16: `animation_convolution.py`"

+        ``` python title="animation_convolution.py"
+        --8<-- "docs/course/source/animation_convolution.py"
+        ```

 ### Gradient Descent Optimizers